schlatterbeck/pgapack/docs/sphinx/part2.rst

    npoints = LIN_dasdennis (3, 1, &result, npoints, 0.5, point);
    PGASetReferencePoints (ctx, npoints, result);

+Note that if :c:func:`PGASetReferencePoints` is not called by the user, reference points are automatically allocated when calling :c:func:`PGASetUp`.
+All reference points are freed when calling :c:func:`PGADestroy`, so reference points must always be allocated using malloc (which is done when using :c:func:`LIN_dasdennis`).

 For defining reference directions, the function :c:func:`PGASetReferenceDirections` is used.
 It gets the number of directions and the vector of directions (each direction is a vector of the